nicnosis/iu-courses/sp19/j363/web-syllabus.md

 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
 Most class days will feature a small participation exercise.
 They are to be finished during class and are generally graded on completion.

+Students who come late or leave early are subject to losing participation points for that day.

 ### Professionalism (5 pts.)
 Students are expected to behave like adults.
 Unprofessional behavior will be met with a grade deduction in this category.

 Unprofessional behavior includes (but is not limited to):

- * Repeated tardiness
+ * Arriving to class late
+ * Leaving class early
  * Failure to observe course policies
  * Disrespect towards classmates or instructor
  * Lack of consideration for classmates or instructor
- * Any behavior that distracts classmates or instructor
+ * Behavior that distracts classmates or instructor
  * Failure to practice academic integrity
  * Excessive use of cell phone during class